lritter14/recipe-helper/CONTRIBUTING.md

-# Contributing to Recipe Ingestion Pipeline
+# Contributing to Recipe Helper

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to the project.